Zed Seselja: Political views

 Seselja is a member of the National Right faction of the Liberal Party.

 Seselja's political views have been described as conservative and aligned with the views of former Prime Minister Tony Abbott, although he is a republican.
 He opposes same-sex marriage, supports cutting penalty rates, and opposes assisted suicide.
 Seselja abstained from the Senate vote on same-sex marriage in November 2017, despite having promised to honour the national postal result three months earlier.

 On 15 August 2018, he voted 'no' to the Restoring Territory Rights (Assisted Suicide Legislation) Bill 2015, which would have restored to the Australian Capital Territory Legislative Assembly the authority to legislate on the matter of voluntary assisted dying.

 Personal life

 Seselja is a Roman Catholic.
 He and his wife Roslyn have five children.
-He is currently a patron/supporter of Karinya House, a member of the Australian Republican Movement and the Australian Red Cross, a volunteer for St. Vincent de Paul, and a KeepWatch Ambassador with the Royal Lifesaving Society (since 2008); he was formerly a mentor for Menslink from 2001 to 2004.
+He is currently a patron/supporter of Karinya House, a member of the Australian Republic Movement and the Australian Red Cross, a volunteer for St. Vincent de Paul, and a KeepWatch Ambassador with the Royal Lifesaving Society (since 2008); he was formerly a mentor for Menslink from 2001 to 2004.